phonkee/gopypi/README.md

 * email notifications about package changes
 * classifiers - create page in admin groupping packages by classifier

+## Upload package

+For instructions how to write `setup.py` you can find more information in admin interface `HOWTO`.

 ## Screenshots

 Here are some screenshots from gopypi admin